dekuNukem/exixe/getting_started.md

 ### Testing tubes

 I recommend testing your tubes first to make sure all digits light up.
-You can probably get away with this if you're using NOS tubes, but for used ones this is essential.
+You can probably get away with not doing this if you're using NOS tubes, but for used ones this is essential.

 Connect +5V to 5V input of the high voltage module, and GND to GND.
 You should get around 180V at the HV output pin.
 Be very careful not to touch that.
-It might not kill you but you'll definitely feel that.
+It might not kill you but you'll definitely feel a shock.

 Next locate the anode on you tube: